sanstzu/sc2006/README.md

 ## Overview
 Due to our client-server architecture, this application is mainly separated into two parts: the Frontend and Backend.

-The Frontend (`frontend/`) is developed using React Native and React Native Paper for the UI.
+The Frontend (`frontend/`) is developed using React Native, React Native Paper for the UI, and Zustand for global state management.

 The Backend (`backend/`) is developed using Node.js with Express framework, MySQL database for storing parking information and performing queries, and Docker for easier deployment in our remote AWS EC2 server.